Lock in Savings! 💰 Pre-pay for 6-12 months and secure your discount—only available when you call or visit us. Not available online.

 Here at Bonita Storage Inn, we offer a free truck rental with move in.

-Below are some tips to get you started on your journey.
+Below are some tips to get you started on your journey with a rental truck.

 First time driving a truck…

 • Trucks are heavy vehicles, especially when fully loaded.
-It will take longer to stop than in a car, so allow at least 4 seconds between you and the vehicle in front of you (5 seconds in adverse weather).
+It will take longer to stop than in a car, so allow plenty of time and space between you and the vehicle in front of you and even more than usual in bad weather.

-• You’ll need more time and distance to pass because a truck is longer than the average vehicle. take your time, and don’t pass on hills or curves.
+• You’ll need more time and distance to pass because a truck is longer than the average vehicle.
+Take your time.

 First time using a moving truck ramp…